stackblitz/docs/docs/guides/user-guide/general-faqs.md

 ### What is Web Publisher?

-Web Publisher is a single file editor and publishing tools that can be used for smaller or text-based changes such as editiong documentation or blogs.
+Web Publisher is a single file editor and publishing tools that can be used for smaller or text-based changes such as editing documentation or blogs.
 Web Publisher uses Codeflow technology that allows users to create, push, and publish changes all in their browser.
 The GitHub integration creates a seamless workflow that's fit for developers and non-coding folks alike!

 This environment is ideal for:
 - No-tech or low-tech users